DHSTTOS/documents/implementation/deployment.md

 Tomcat will still run without such a certificate, but only `http://` connections will be available.

 You can get a certificate from e.g. [Let's Encrypt](https://letsencrypt.org/getting-started/).

-#### Frontend dependencies

-0. `cd` into frontend sub directory
-1. Install dependencies with `npm i` (please don't use `yarn`)
-1. Run `npm run build` to create an optimized production build

-Because we allow the user to enter their own WebSocket endpoint of DHSTTOS back end, this web application can be hosted anywhere.
-One thing to notice is that f or most browsers, if the user loads this app from a server which enforces HTTPS (eg. vanilla Netlify), they won't be able to connect to an unencrypted WebSock et endpoint via `ws://` protocol, so `wss://` is required.